 Estate agent fees

 One major cost is the fee you pay to your estate agent.
-Typically, this can vary from between 1% to 3% of the total sale price of your property, although we have heard of sellers paying as much as 4%.
+Typically, this can vary from between 1% to 3% of the total sale price of your property, according to YOPA, although we have heard of sellers paying as much as 4%.
 However, many estate agents have a minimum fee that they charge for lower value properties, so if you are selling a modest flat in an area where property is cheap, for example, you might end up paying an even higher percentage price than this.
 Don’t forget to add on VAT if this is not automatically included – it’s currently charged at 20%, so a 1.5% fee excluding VAT will actually be 1.8% once it’s added in.
 If you are selling a house s for £225,000, you are likely to be forking out just over £4,000 in estate agent fees, assuming a commission rate at 1.5% inclusive of VAT.

 So what exactly do you receive for this money?
 In most cases, you should be provided with:

 • A floor plan

 • Marketing and listing on property websites such as Zoopla or Rightmove

 • Negotiating the best price